CPCLab/lister/README.md

 1. Create SOP according to the above annotation rules.
 2. Change the input directory/file name in the python script (2nd last line).
 3. Change the output directory/filename (last line).
 4. Run the script.

 # Further plans

-1. Fixes for while control flow, and logical operators in general control flow.
+1. Implement TODOs in this readme, and bug fixes.
+2. Gather feedback from LISTER users.
-2. Consult CAi and Biochemistry1 for its implementability on other labs.
+3. Consult CAi and Biochemistry1 for LISTER's implementability on other labs.
-3. Align the used keys with terms from an ontology, or if the term does not exist, create a new term by extending an ontology or creating a term within a new ontology.
+4. Align the used keys with terms from an ontology, or if the term does not exist, create a new term by extending an ontology or creating a term within a new ontology.